Peroxy acid: Production

 The products, however, react with the initial aldehyde forming the carboxylic acid:

-Ar-COOOH + Ar-CHO → 2 Ar-COOH

 Properties and uses

 In terms of acidity, peroxycarboxylic acids are about 1000 times weaker than the parent carboxylic acid, due to the absence of resonance stabilization of the anion.
-For similar reasons, their pKa values tend also to be relatively insensitive to substituents.
+For similar reasons, their pKa values tend also to be relatively insensitive to substituents; all are between 7.2 and 8.2.

 The most common use of organic peroxy acids is for the conversion of alkenes to epoxides, the Prilezhaev reaction.

 Another common reaction is conversion of cyclic ketones to the ring-expanded esters using peracids in a Baeyer-Villiger oxidation.
 They are also used for the oxidation of amines and thioethers to amine oxides and sulfoxides.
 The laboratory applications of the valued reagent mCPBA illustrate these reactions.

 Reaction of peroxycarboxylic acids with acid chlorides affords diacyl peroxides: